 - Delayed Settlement Transactions-The Rule excludes from treatment as a senior security, delayed settlement transactions (including when-issued and forward settlement transactions) that are intended to be physically settled and that are subject to settlement within 35 days (the "Delayed Settlement Transactions Exception").
-Although the Rule is not otherwise applicable to Money Market Funds, the Delayed Settlement Transactions Exceptions Exception applies to Money Market Funds. - New Reporting, Disclosure, Recordkeeping and Policy and Procedure Requirements-A fund will be required to report confidentially to the SEC on a current basis on Form N-RN (formerly named Form N-LIQUID) if the fund has been out of compliance with the VaR-based limit on fund leverage for more than five business days.
+Although the Rule is not otherwise applicable to Money Market Funds, the Delayed Settlement Transactions Exception applies to Money Market Funds as well as other funds. - New Reporting, Disclosure, Recordkeeping and Policy and Procedure Requirements-A fund will be required to report confidentially to the SEC on a current basis on Form N-RN (formerly named Form N-LIQUID) if the fund has been out of compliance with the VaR-based limit on fund leverage for more than five business days.
 A fund that is currently required to file reports on Forms N-PORT and N-CEN will be required to provide information regarding the fund's derivatives use.
-The fund will need to report information regarding the fund's derivatives use.
-The fund will need to report information regarding the fund's derivatives use.
-The fund will need to report information about the fund's derivatives exposure.
-The Rule requires a fund to keep records relating to its compliance with the Rule and to maintain policies and procedures regarding its obligations under the Rule, including specific policies and procedures required in connection with the Program and, for a Limited Derivatives User, relating to its derivatives activities. - Leveraged/Inverse Funds-In a significant shift from the 2019 Proposal, the SEC did not adopt proposed sales practice rules relating to funds that seek, directly or indirectly, to provide investment returns that correspond to the performance of a market index by a specified multiple, or to provide investment returns that have an inverse relationship to the performance of a market index, over a pre-determined period of time ("Leveraged/Inverse Funds").
+The fund will need to report information regarding the fund's VaR, when applicable, and, in the case of Limited Derivatives Users. information about the fund's derivatives exposure.
+The Rule requires a fund to keep records relating to its compliance with the Rule and to maintain policies and procedures regarding its obligations under the Rule, including specific policies and procedures required in connection with the Program and, for a Limited Derivatives User, relating to its derivatives activities.

+- Leveraged/Inverse Funds-In a significant shift from the 2019 Proposal, the SEC did not adopt proposed sales practice rules relating to funds that seek, directly or indirectly, to provide investment returns that correspond to the performance of a market index by a specified multiple, or to provide investment returns that have an inverse relationship to the performance of a market index, over a pre-determined period of time ("Leveraged/Inverse Funds").
 Similarly, the SEC did not provide a general exception for Leveraged/Inverse Funds from application of the VaR-based limits.
 Instead, a Leveraged/Inverse Fund will be subject to the Rule to the same extent as other funds, including the obligation to comply with the VaR-based limits.
 As a result, a Leveraged/Inverse Fund's targeted daily return will effectively be limited to 200% of the return (or inverse of the return) of the fund's underlying index.
-The SEC excepted from the 200% cap under the VaR-based limits, subject to certain conditions, Leveraged/Inverse Funds that have a cap in excess of 200% and that were in operation as of October 28, 2020.
+The SEC excepted from the 200% cap under the VaR-based limits, subject to certain conditions, Leveraged/Inverse Funds that have a cap in excess of 200% and that were in operation as of October 28, 2020. - Conforming Rule Changes-The SEC amended Rule 6c-11 under the Investment Company Act, which permits ETFs to operate under the Investment Company Act, in order to make that rule applicable to Leveraged/Inverse Funds.
+The SEC is also rescinding the ETF exemptive orders applicable to Leveraged/Inverse Funds that operate as ETFs and comply with Rule